andrewharmellaw/archaius-spring-adapter/README.md

 https://github.com/Netflix/archaius/issues/113

-We'd like to thank the guys there for their support, and permission to release this code licensed under the Apache v2.0 OSS licence.
+We'd like to thank the guys there for their support, especially @mumrah whose gist kicked this all off and @chriswhitcombe for his technical input.
+We'd also like to thank them for the permission to release this code licensed under the Apache v2.0 OSS licence.

 Getting Started
 ---------------